Tooth Extractions & Removal in Naperville, IL

 Common Reasons

-- Severe decay: Damage extends too deep for a filling, crown, or root canal to save the tooth
+- Severe decay: Damage runs too deep for a filling, crown, or root canal to save the tooth

-- Advanced gum disease: Bone loss has loosened the tooth beyond repair
+- Advanced gum disease: Bone loss has loosened the tooth past the point of repair

-- Impacted wisdom teeth: Third molars coming in at an angle, causing pain or crowding
+- Impacted wisdom teeth: Third molars coming in at an angle and causing pain or crowding

-- Crowding: Teeth blocking proper alignment for orthodontic treatment
+- Crowding: Teeth standing in the way of proper alignment for orthodontic treatment

-- Fractured tooth: A crack extends below the gum line where it can't be restored
+- Fractured tooth: A crack reaches below the gum line, where it can't be restored

 Types of Extractions

-- Simple extraction: Performed on a tooth that is visible above the gum line, using local anesthesia
+- Simple extraction: Done under local anesthesia on a tooth that is visible above the gum line

-- Surgical extraction: Required when a tooth is broken at the gum line or has not fully erupted (common with wisdom teeth)
+- Surgical extraction: Needed when a tooth is broken at the gum line or has not fully erupted (common with wisdom teeth)

-- Multiple extractions: Removing several teeth in one visit, often in preparation for dentures or implants
+- Multiple extractions: Taking out several teeth in one visit, often in preparation for dentures or implants

 When to call us: Sudden severe tooth pain, swelling in your face or jaw, a tooth that feels loose, or signs of infection such as fever or a bad taste in your mouth.